 \subsubsection{Sampling and data augmentation:}

 The ratio of patches without and with UIAs is 9:1, which can cause the model to be biased toward the negative class.
-To tackle this, each patch in the training set is assigned a probability distribution inversely proportional to its label's frequency of occurence.
+To tackle this, each patch in the training set is assigned a probability distribution inversely proportional to its label's frequency of occurrence.
 Then, each batch is randomly sampled from this distribution with replacement, ensuring the number of positive and negative patches in a batch is almost the same.
 Although some samples may not be seen in one epoch, there is a high likelihood that the network will see all of them after several epochs.
-We also use online image augmentation techniques, including random flipping and rotation of up to 15 degrees along x-, y-, and z-directions, and random Gaussian noise addition to mitigate overfitting.
+We also use online image augmentation techniques, including random flipping, rotation of up to 15 degrees along x-, y-, and z-directions, and the addition of random Gaussian noise to mitigate overfitting.

-\subsubsection{Loss function:}
+\subsubsection{Loss function}

-Since the small sizes of UIAs cause a large class imbalance, we composed our total loss function with likelihood-based cross-entropy loss (CE), regional-based generalized Dice loss (GD) \cite{sudre2017generalised}, and distance-based boundary loss (Boundary) \cite{Kervadec2018BoundaryLF} as: $Loss = \alpha CE + \beta GD + \gamma Boundary$ , where $\alpha=\beta=2\gamma=0.40$ were determined empirically.
-These individual loss functions help improve the detection and segmentation of UIAs for the proposed and baseline models.
+Since the small sizes of UIAs can cause a large class imbalance, we composed our total loss function with likelihood-based cross-entropy loss (CE), regional-based generalized Dice loss (GD) \cite{sudre2017generalised}, and distance-based boundary loss (Boundary) \cite{Kervadec2018BoundaryLF} as: